hamax97/hamax97.github.io/write-ups/lessons-learned-rspec.md

   enough to understand what went wrong so that you can start fixing it right away instead of adding `puts` all over the place.
   - If the custom message is used repeatedly, you can create a custom matcher.

+- Avoid overspecification: favor loose matchers:
+  Using a loose matcher makes your specs less brittle; it prevents incidental details from causing an unexpected failure.

+- Never check for a bare exception:
+  Always include some kind of detail—either a specific custom error class or a snippet from the message—that is unique to the specific raise statement you are testing.

 ### Acceptance/Integration/Unit specs